shayandavoodii/OnlinePortfolioSelection.jl/README.md

 - [] Implement $B^NN$
 - etc.

-## 📝Contributing
+## 👨‍💻Contributing
 Contributions are warmly welcome.
 Please feel free to open an issue and discuss the changes you want to make.
 Afterward, fork the repo and make the changes.
-Then, open a pull request and I will review and hopefully merge it.
+Then, open a pull request, and I will review and hopefully merge it.

-## 📝License
+## 📑License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/shayandavoodii/OPS.jl/blob/main/LICENSE) file for details.

 ## 📧Contact
-If you have any questions or suggestions, please feel free to contact me via email: sh0davoodi@gmail.com or feel free to open an issue in the repo.
+If you have any questions or suggestions, please feel free to contact me via email: sh0davoodi@gmail.com
+Or feel free to open an issue in the repo.